jayzobalia/MERN_Project/README.md

 # MERN: Privistays Hotel Booking Site

 This Repository contains the code to the Privistays Hotel Booking site.
 This was done for the course work of MERN.
-It I've attached all the screenshots below regarding the visualization .
+I've attached all the screenshots below regarding the visualization.

 # Visualizations